7aske/GuildManager/README.md

 ## Installation

-1. Download or copy the addon files
+1. Click the "Code" button above and select "Download ZIP"
+2. Extract the ZIP file
+3. Rename the extracted folder to `GuildManager` (remove any `-master` or version suffix)
-2. Navigate to your WoW installation directory
+4. Navigate to your WoW installation directory
-3. Place the `GuildManager` folder in `World of Warcraft/Interface/AddOns/`
+5. Place the `GuildManager` folder in `World of Warcraft/Interface/AddOns/`
-4. The folder should contain:
-   - `GuildManager.toc`
-   - `GuildManager.lua`
-   - `GuildManager.xml`

-5. Start World of Warcraft
+6. Start World of Warcraft
-6. At the character selection screen, click "AddOns" to verify it's loaded
+7. At the character selection screen, click "AddOns" to verify it's loaded
-7. Log in to a character that is in a guild
+8. Log in to a character that is in a guild

 ## Usage